1asset/PythonPractice/README.md

 # PythonPractice
-My assignment 1 in Python
+My first assignment in Python, where I pull the data from coingecko.com and filter out top 50 cryptocurrencies by market capitalization